 Other Interests: I love spending time outdoors, including running, hiking, and cycling.
 I also enjoy cooking, playing board games, and watching Netflix.

-- UCC Responsibilities: I conduct intakes, provide individual and couples therapy and co-facilitate group.
-I also provide supervision to practicum students, co-teach the undergraduate Multicultural Issues course, and participate in outreach and committee work.
+- UCC Responsibilities: I conduct intakes, provide individual therapy, and co-facilitate group.
+I also provide supervision to practicum students, and co-teach the undergraduate Multicultural Issues course, along with organizing campus outreach and clinic research.

-- Clinical Approach & Interests: My first goal in working with clients is to develop a very strong and supportive relationship.
-We will discuss ourselves and our identities so that we can understand how these may impact our work together.
-I use a strengths-based approach to address mutually agreed-upon goals.
-I draw from humanistic, cognitive-behavioral, and interpersonal theories, and I use various techniques to help my clients achieve their goals.
-I have particular interests in depression, anxiety, substance use, and other issues affecting college students such as test anxiety, homesickness or adapting to being a first generation college student.
+- Clinical Approach & Interests: First I focus on developing a strong egalitarian relationship with clients to build a foundation to do therapeutic work.
+I use an interpersonal and strengths-based approach to address mutually agreed-upon counseling goals.
+I draw from feminist, interpersonal, and shame resilience theories, and I use various techniques to help clients achieve their goals.
+I have interests in depression, anxiety, substance use, as well as gender and career development issues.

-- Other Interests: I find it very important to have a good work-life balance.
-In my free time I enjoy traveling, gardening, cooking, reading, being outdoors, and spending time with family and friends.
+- Other Interests: I am a proponent of work life balance and self-care.
+In my free time, I enjoy cooking, being outdoors, going to the gym, and spending time with my dog.

 - UCC Responsibilities: As a doctoral psychology intern at the UCC, some of my responsibilities include conducting intakes, delivering individual, group, and couple’s therapy, providing supervision to counseling psychology practicum student counselors, conducting psychological testing, engaging in campus outreach, and participating in UCC committees.
 I will also be co-teaching an undergraduate Multicultural Issues course Spring 2018.